This open plan country kitchen is at the heart of a home converted from agricultural buildings in the Norfolk countryside.

-Standing at the heart of a converted agricultural building, this kitchen is arranged around a multipurpose island unit.
+At the heart of a converted piggery, this open plan country kitchen is arranged around a multipurpose island unit.

 Image: Limehouse units painted in Lily, from Neptune